AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 ```

 **Key behaviors**:
-* `INDEX` must be a positive integer from the displayed list and not greater than the number of candidates in RecruitIntel
+* `INDEX` must be a valid positive integer from the currently displayed list and not greater than the total number of candidates shown
 * At least one field must be provided for editing

 **Examples**: